danielnuriyev/engineering-blog/programming-languages.md

 There are multiple programming languages because they were designed for different uses and because languages evolve: better languages replace older languages.

-I will list by the area of use
+I will list by the area of use.

 ## Mobile Apps